 Omis, Makarska, Hvar, Korcula, Sipan & Dubrovnik

-For more time exploring a select few of the Dalmatian coast's 1,185 dazzling islands, including the secluded bays away from the main tourist spots, try our One-Way Sail.
-Choose fthis trip for maximum exposure to Croatian life and its people.
+Our One-Way Sail explores a select few of the Dalmatian coast's 1,185 dazzling islands.
+It includes secluded bays, banging parties and brilliant vistas.
+Choose from 'Split to Dubrovnik' or 'Dubrovnik to Split', both ways give you maximum exposure to Croatian life and its people.
 One-Way Sailing was pioneered by Busabout along with the assistance of our local Croatian Captains, who continue to make this one of the best sailing trips in the Adriatic.

 - English speaking Busabout Guide

 - 7 nights accommodation, 7 breakfasts, 7 lunches

 - Bedding on the boats (bring a towel and your swimming cossie)

 - 1 litre of drinking water per person per day

 Explore the islands at your own pace, or join in with one of our optional extras.
 Full details from your Busabout Guide.